csullins/classy-regex-tutorial/gist-template.md

 ## Author

-This Gist was create by Camile Sullins with the aid of The Coding Train tutorials (https://www.youtube.com/watch?v=7DG3kCDx53c). <br>
+This Gist was created by Camile Sullins with the aid of The Coding Train tutorials (https://www.youtube.com/watch?v=7DG3kCDx53c). <br>
 Camile's Github: github.com/csullins